Vectorlee/miniGPT2/README.md

 You can adjust the GPU count and micro batch size, the gradient accumulation step will be computed in the code.
 Just make sure you don't get CUDA out of memory error :)

+During pretraining, we saturate the sequence length with 1024 tokens for every sequence.
 We trained the model with one epoch, with linear warmup and cosine decay, and get the following loss graph:

 ![Pre-Training Loss](./image/pretrain_loss.png)